crux-bphc/lex-backend/CONTRIBUTING.md

 - The collection is stored in the *api* folder.
 - Choose the *Local* environment and setup your creds for testing.
 - Explore the API (PS: you can view the docs of individual requests in bruno).

+## Testing

+- The API tests and docs are located in the .bru files, you can view it in Bruno.
+- To run the unit tests, run `make test`